Aditi Bhargava, PhD

-An estimated 57 million people in the US alone suffer from stress-related disorders.
-Twice as many women as men suffer from these conditions, which include autoimmune disorders, anxiety and depression.
-The same disease has gender-specific outcomes, but the cellular basis for these gender differences is not understood.
-The CRF system consists of the neuropeptides CRF and Urocortins 1-3 (Ucn1-3), and two G protein-coupled receptors (GPCRs), CRF1 and CRF2.
-The CRF family coordinates stress responses by acting both as a hormone to initiate the hypothalamic-pituitary-adrenal axis and as a neuromodulator in the brain and the periphery.
-However, the precise role of the CRF system in mediating gender-specific cellular signaling and stress responses has yet to be elucidated.
+An estimated 57 million people in the United States alone suffer from stress-related disorders.
+Twice as many women as men suffer from these conditions, which include autoimmune disorders, anxiety, and depression.
+However, the precise role of the CRF system in mediating sex-specific cellular signaling and stress responses has yet to be elucidated.

 The work in Dr. Bhargava’s lab is characterized by its use of male and female animals and side-by-side comparison of cellular components that determine sex-specific responses.
 Researchers use a combination of technically challenging cell biology approaches, such as mass spectrometry, electron microscopy, and deep sequencing, to identify and localize cellular interacting partners in tissue samples obtained from in vivo animal models of human disease and patient tissues.

 Education and Training

 - Postdoctoral fellow, UCSF and New York Medical College